wrightdylan/advent-of-code-2024/README.md

 5. I had quite a few false positives for day 5 part 2 when trying `easier' solutions
 6. Day 6 part 1 was fairly straightforward, but part 2 kept encountering false positives from 8 attempted solutions.
 7. Day 7... good old ADS classes.
 It could be a bit faster though. *Now 10x faster*
+8. Solutions work better when there are no typos.
+Who knew?